RichTillis/scully-richtillis-portfolio/blog/angular-user-authentication-using-auth0-firebase-and-aws-lambda.md

 ![Auth0 create application page menu ><](assets/images/blog/angular-user-authentication-using-auth0-firebase-and-aws-lambda/auth0-create-application.jpg "Auth0 create application page")

 In the subsequent **Create application** modal, name your app and select the **Single Page Web Applications** application type.
-For this tutorial I will name the app **ng-aws-firebase-auth-app**.
+For this tutorial I will name the app `ng-aws-firebase-auth-app`.
 Click the **Create** button to create the app.

 ![Auth0 application settings ><](assets/images/blog/angular-user-authentication-using-auth0-firebase-and-aws-lambda/auth0-create-app.jpg "Auth0 application settings")

 Once the app is created you will be routed to that application.
 Click on the **Settings** tab.
 In the **Basic Information** section, copy down the **Domain** and the **Client ID** and keep them somewhere close by.
-You will need them shortly.
+We will need them shortly.

 ![Auth0 app settings - basic information section><](assets/images/blog/angular-user-authentication-using-auth0-firebase-and-aws-lambda/auth0-app-settings.jpg "Auth0 app settings page.
 Basic information section")

-The last configuration update for the Auth0 app is in the **Application URIs** section (still within the application settings).
-Update **Allowed Callback URLs**, **Allowed Logout URLs**, and **Allowed Web Origins** with **<http://localhost:4200>**.
+In the **Application URIs** section, update **Allowed Callback URLs**, **Allowed Logout URLs**, and **Allowed Web Origins** with **http://localhost:4200**.
 Be aware that localhost:4200 is only being used for development.
 When you app make it to a production environment you will need to add the location (IP address) and port where your app is being hosted.

-We are done setting up the Auth0 app.
+Done setting up the Auth0 app.

 ### Integrate Auth0 into the Angular App

 Open the Angular app.
 First thing we want to do is update the `src/tsconfig.json` file and add `"resolveJsonModule": true`.
-This property will allow us to import `.json` files into TypeScript modules.
+This setting will allow us to import `.json` files into the app's TypeScript modules.

 ```json
 // tsconfig.json